ivannhf/21053478R_AAE6102_Assignment/readme.md

 <p align="left">
 where <img src="Img/eq_symbols/image003.png"> is the transformed coordinates of each satellite, and will be stored and use for LS later. <img src="Img/eq_symbols/image004.png"> are X, Y, and Z coordinates of the satellite following Table 20-IV in (ARINC, 2000). <img src="Img/eq_symbols/image006.png"> is the constant of the earth’s rotation rate. <img src="Img/eq_symbols/image007.png"> is the travelling time for the signal, such as <img src="Img/eq_symbols/image008.png">.
 This correction is to compensate the signal attenuation during the transmission that caused by the earth rotation.
 </p>
+The implementation can be found in (Realini & Reguzzoni, 2013).
+In the other hand, the satellite clock offset can also be obtained from ephemeris data, which can refers to equation (2) in (ARINC, 2000).
+After getting the satellite position, we can use the given pseudorange to resolve the receiver position with least squares (LS) estimation.
+In general, the pseudorange measurement of i-th satellite can be expressed as,

 ## Results